 - Larger amounts of fentanyl are taken than are prescribed

 - Someone not listed on the prescription takes fentanyl

 - Fentanyl is used at the same time as alcohol or other drugs

 - Drugs laced with fentanyl are used

 While an accidental overdose of fentanyl is possible in some circumstances, it will often be preceded by abuse of the drug.
 With this in mind, it is important to understand both the symptoms of abuse and the signs of fentanyl overdose.

 Physical and Behavioral Signs of Fentanyl Abuse

-While abusing fentanyl does not always lead to an overdose on the drug, fentanyl abuse certainly makes overdose much more likely.
-As we note above, fentanyl is 50 to 100 times more potent than other forms of opioid medication.
-Abusing the drug can, therefore, be extremely dangerous, and sometimes even fatal if it leads to overdose.
-As an opioid, abuse of fentanyl is associated with many of the same signs that are seen with other opiates – both heroin and prescription medication.
-Some of the most common signs of fentanyl abuse include:
+While abusing fentanyl does not always lead to an overdose of the drug, fentanyl abuse certainly makes overdose much more likely.
+Fentanyl is 50 to 100 times more potent than other forms of opioid medication.
+Abusing the drug can, therefore, be extremely dangerous and sometimes even fatal if it leads to an overdose.

 - A feeling of euphoria or extreme relaxation